does insurance cover ambulance

 • MedPay covers ambulance fees, your health insurance deductible and copays, hospital visits, rehab, surgeries, X-rays, and more.

-If you have MedPay or PIP and also health insurance, you usually need to use your car insurance first for an ambulance ride costs after an accident.
+If you have MedPay or PIP and also health insurance, you usually need to use your car insurance first for ambulance ride costs after an accident.
 Your health insurance might cover ambulance rides, but your car insurance is the first one to turn to.

 After that, you can ask your health insurance to pay for any medical costs not covered by your car insurance.
 For ambulance rides and other accident-related costs, you can ask the other driver’s liability insurance for payment if you don’t have MedPay or PIP.